clartaq/cwiki/README.md

 ## Features

 * Written in Clojure
-* Uses the SQLite database to store your information locally without requiring any administration on your part.
+* Uses the [H2](http://h2database.com/html/main.html) database to store your information locally without requiring any administration on your part.
 * Uses [Markdown](https://daringfireball.net/projects/markdown/syntax) to write and markup pages in the wiki.
 * Uses [MathJax](https://www.mathjax.org/) to produce nicely formatted mathematics.
 (Requires an active link to the internet at the moment.)